containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 By default, the `Type` field of the `Service` section of the Quadlet file does not need to be set.
 Quadlet will set it to `notify` for `.container` and `.kube` files and to `oneshot` for `.volume`, `.network` and `.image` files.

-However, the value may be explicitly set to `oneshot` for `.container` and `.kube` files when the no containers are expected to run once `podman` exits.
+However, `Type` may be explicitly set to `oneshot` for `.container` and `.kube` files when no containers are expected to run once `podman` exits.

 Examples for such cases:
-- `.container` file with an image that exit after their entrypoint has finished
+- `.container` file with an image that exits after their entrypoint has finished ``
 - `.kube` file pointing to a Kubernetes Yaml file that does not define any containers.
 E.g. PVCs only

 ### Enabling unit files